jjangga0214/node-configs/packages/eslint-config/README.md

         ]
       },
     },
   }
 }
 ```

 ## Development Note

-The config depends on other popular sharable configs.
+The config depends on other popular shareable configs.
 Some of them do not provide flat configs, yet.
 So `@jjangga0214/eslint-config` [transforms them internally](https://github.com/eslint/eslint/discussions/16291).
 Though more concise porting is possible, they are intentionally converted as-is for comparability.